zcc33/lendingclub-loan-class/README.md

 ## Project Overview <a name ="overview"> </a>
 ### The Classification Task
 While LendingClub boasted a default rate of 3.39%, a much higher percentage of its loans were categorized as "charged off."
 This means that the loan was unlikely to be fully paid, and therefore it had been sold to a third-party collections agency.
-As a potential investor seeking to maximize returns, it would be helpful to predict ahead of time whether a loan would be charged off or not.
-In this project, we built classification models using Logistic Regression, Random Forest, and XGBoost to predict charge-off status.
+As a potential investor seeking to maximize returns, it would be usueful to predict ahead of time whether a loan would be charged off or not.
+In this project, we trained classification models using Logistic Regression, Random Forest, and XGBoost to predict charge-off status.

 ### Dataset Description

 The dataset we used contains over 2 million loans, with over 150 variables, spanning 2012 through 2018.
 A link to the dataset can be downloaded [here](https://www.kaggle.com/wordsforthewise/lending-club), and the official data dictionary for it can be downloaded [here](https://resources.lendingclub.com/LCDataDictionary.xlsx).

 LendingClub periodically released its loan information on their website, but has since discontinued the practice.
 We used the most comprehensive LendingClub dataset we could find, which was scraped from the LendingClub website, agglomerated, and made available on [Kaggle](https://www.kaggle.com/wordsforthewise/lending-club).
 The dataset was described as loans from 2007 to 2018, but we only found loans from 2012 to 2018.
-Although LendingClub no longer provides formal support for its dataset online, we found a [data dictionary](https://resources.lendingclub.com/LCDataDictionary.xlsx) on their website that describes each of the variables.
+Although LendingClub no longer provides support for its dataset online, we found a [data dictionary](https://resources.lendingclub.com/LCDataDictionary.xlsx) on their website that describes each of the variables.

 ### Purpose